kubeflow/blog/_posts/2026-3-20-introducing-kubeflow-trainer-v2.2.md

 To simplify adoption, we are collaborating with popular ML frameworks to integrate Kubeflow Trainer callbacks that automate this process.
 With these integrations, users don’t need to change anything to make it work\!

-For example, this functionality is already available in [Hugging Face Transformers](https://github.com/huggingface/transformers/issues/44486), where metrics are automatically reported when using the Trainer.
+For example, this functionality is already available in [Hugging Face Transformers](https://github.com/huggingface/transformers/issues/44486), where metrics are automatically reported when using the Trainer:

 ```py
 from transformers import Trainer, TrainingArguments